versioned/versioned-api/README.md

 ## Backlog (Sprint)

+* Get rid of accounts/spaces key implementation unless:
+  * Uniqueness is guaranteed
+  * Length of keys is under control (same length but one is prefix?)
+  * You can deal with updates

 * use accounts/spaces key in URLs as scopes instead of id?
+  Rename the path params, make them support both ID and key for now?

 * API test accounts/spaces writable key?